 Mountain lions have lots of names, but it’s important not to get them confused with other American cats, such as bobcats or lynxes.
 While still cool cats, these are different animals from the mountain lion.

-…but that doesn’t mean they don’t communicate in plenty of other ways!
-Mountain lions’ have a different larynx than most of the big cats you may be used to, such as tigers and lions.
+They may not roar, but that doesn’t mean they don’t communicate in plenty of other ways!
+Mountain lions have a different larynx than most of the big cats you may be used to, such as tigers and lions.
 As a result, they communicate in different ways, such as chirping, growling, shrieking, and even purring.